Kash2612/SQL_Training/README.md

 User-defined functions in SQL Server are custom functions created by users to perform specific tasks.
 They can accept parameters, execute a block of SQL code, and return a single value or a table result set.
 SQL Server supports three types of user-defined functions:

 1. Scalar Functions: These functions return a single value based on the input parameters.
-2. Inline Table-Valued Functions (iTVFs): These functions return a table variable result set.
-3. Multi-Statement Table-Valued Functions (mTVFs): These functions return a table result set after executing a block of SQL code.
 This function calculates the annual salary of a worker based on their monthly salary.
 ``` sql
 DELIMITER //